Appendix: Health and Safety (Enforcing Authority) Regulations 1998: A-Z guide to allocation

 Windscreen - sales and fitting LA Where the main activity carried on in premises is the sale or fitting of motor car windscreens.
 (Sch 1 para 1).

-Wind turbines (operation of wind energy installations) HSE Where the main activity of the site is electricity generation (SIC 35110), eg operation of a commercial wind farm that directly feeds the electricity grid.
+Wind/solarfarms and associated Battery Storage Farm HSE Where the main activity of the site is electricity generation that directly feeds the electricity grid or is battery stored for later use.

-LA/HSE Single or multiple wind turbines that are ancillary to and supporting the main activity of a site will fall to the enforcing authority responsible for the site's main activity, eg a wind turbine installed at and supplying a school with electricity would fall to HSE, a wind turbine installed at warehouse or office development would be LA enforced.
+LA/HSE Single or multiple wind turbines that are ancillary to and supporting the main activity of a site will fall to the enforcing authority responsible for the site's main activity

 Zoos LA (Sch 1 para 11).